 4. They have $12 NT dollar meals (aka 30 cent dinners)

 Check out this list of popular Taiwanese foods to try!

 5. Taiwanese consider breads as pasteries

 While rice is a staple starch, it’s still a little weird to be that people here consider bread as kind of like a breakfast pastry or just like a dessert.

 6. They photo ID their rice balls to show you what the main ingredient is

 I love that the photo ID their rice balls makes it so much easier to see what’s inside, such as tuna, shredded meat and salmon… In other convenience stores, you just have a written word and so there’s guesswork involved in what you’re getting in the rice ball.

-7. They have flavors that you wouldn’t find in 7 Elevens where you’re from
+7. They popular western brand snacks with flavors you wouldn’t find in your country

-When I visit grocery stores around the world, a favorite pasttime is looking at the brands that we have back in the United States, because they will have localized flavours that we don’t have. …Like a burger-flavored Pringles?
+When I visit grocery stores around the world, a favorite past time is looking at the brands that we have back in the United States, because they will have localized flavors that we don’t have. …Like a burger-flavored Pringles?
 Or is that cheese omelet flavored Pringles.
 Pineapple M&Ms anyone?
 (You’d think we’d have this in Hawaii, but we don’t.
 At least not yet)